 We humans are social creatures.
 It’s a big part of what makes us human.

-It’s also a big part of how we develop and grow as a species; therefore, it is imperative that we develop strong personal relationships not only in our private lives but also at work.
+It’s also a big part of how we develop and grow as a species so it is imperative that we develop strong personal relationships not only in our private lives but also at work.

-Again, we refer back to our article titled ‘8 ways to improve your health at work,’ explaining that the average person spends approximately 10% of their life on the job.
+Again, we refer back to our article entitled ‘8 ways to improve your health at work,’ explaining that the average person spends approximately 10% of their life on the job.

 One aspect of a healthy lifestyle is having strong, loving relationships; therefore, this article aims to provide tips on how to develop your relationships at work and build camaraderie in the workplace.